 AutoCAD - The Industry Standard

 When it comes to CAD design software, the first thing that probably comes to mind is AutoCAD, and rightfully so.
-It was first released in 1982, essentially giving birth to the PC-based CAD (computer-aided design) movement as we know it.
+It was first released in 1982, giving birth to the PC-based CAD (computer-aided design) movement as we know it.
 Since then, AutoCAD has become a household name in most AEC firms.

 Image source: Autodesk